wustl-oncology/immuno_gcp_wdl_compute1/DNA_Vaccine_Design.md

 ACCGCCGTGTACATGATGAGAGACGAGACCCTGGAGCCCCTGCCCAAGAACTGGGAGGTG
 GCCTACACCGACACCGGCATGATCTACTTCATCGACCACAACACCAAG
 ```
-It listed the candidates which it has been vectorized.
-Then the median and lowest junction score, which in this case we expected to be over 1000,
+It lists the candidates which it has vectorized.
+Then the median and lowest junction score, which in this case we require be over 500 (default parameters),
 and all the individual junction scores.
 For further explanation read the pVACvector [documentation](https://pvactools.readthedocs.io/en/latest/pvacvector.html).
 **There is a really useful graphic on the [Output Files Page](https://pvactools.readthedocs.io/en/latest/pvacvector/output_files.html).**

-The long sequence is our final DNA vector and the contents of this file should be pasted into the genomics report and the classI peptides colored red to more visually indicate the,
+The long sequence is our final DNA vector and the contents of this file should be pasted into the genomics report and the classI and classII peptides colored red and bolded.
+Also add the script/parameters that resulted in the final version of the pVACvector results to the genomics report.

 <img width="493" alt="Example of DNA Vector in Genomic Report" src="https://github.com/user-attachments/assets/68cba798-d09f-4ea2-ab49-ad658486fdfd" />